29th Dec 2025

 Symptoms of Hooded Eyes

+The most noticeable symptom of hooded eyes is the presence of excess skin on the upper eyelids, which can make the eyes appear smaller or more tired.
+In some cases, the outer corners of the eyes may appear downturned, further contributing to a droopy look.
+This extra skin can sometimes droop so much that it affects your field of vision, especially your peripheral sight.
 Many people with hooded eyelids find it challenging to apply eye makeup, such as eye shadow, because the lid space is reduced or hidden by the fold of skin.
 This can make achieving certain eye makeup looks more difficult.
-Hooded eyes can give the impression of droopy eyes, which may make you look older or more fatigued than you actually feel.
+Additionally, hooded eyes can give the impression of droopy eyes, which may make you look older or more fatigued than you actually feel.
+Some individuals may feel self conscious about the appearance of their hooded eyes, which can impact their confidence and self-image.

 Finding the Right Treatment for Hooded Eyes